Skip to content

 Medicare has three timing windows that should shape your whole spend plan:

 • OEP (Jan 1–Mar 31) — Medicare Advantage members can make one switch.
-A quieter cleanup window.
+A quieter cleanup window, with strict limits on what you can market — see the OEP marketing rules before you run anything in Q1.

 The mistake is concentrating 80% of budget into AEP.
 You bid against every carrier and agent at once and your cost per enrolled member balloons.
 The better play is steady Medicare lead generation across the year so AEP becomes a conversion event on a list you already own — not a cold-buying scramble.